rpraval1/react-embed-widget/README.md

     The Fetch API provides an interface for making ajax call to fetch resources dynamically.

 5. [Polyfills fix](https://webpack.js.org/guides/shimming/#loading-polyfills)
-    Fix for rendering in older browsers
+    Fix for rendering es6 modules / features in older browsers

 #### Browsers tested on